dgloves/DSS-Gymnasium/Environment_basics.md

                       'voltage': Box(low=0.9, high=1.1, shape=(self.num_bess,), dtype=np.float64)}
 ```

 Next, create a reward function which represents your agent objective using a numerical reward.
 This is typically defined by the user and is a direct reflection of the objective (cost) function, where the constraints are reflected as numerical penalites per degree of violation.
+A reward function may contain many terms depending on the problem structure.
+For example, a simple voltage limit penalty-based reward might be:
 ```python

     def reward(self, voltages):